Mangokazi/Python-Week-1/README.md

 # Data Governance: Module
 ### What is data?
--Data refers to facts, figures, or information, often in the form of numbers, text, or multimedia, that are collected, stored, and analyzed for various purposes.
+- Data refers to facts, figures, or information, often in the form of numbers, text, or multimedia, that are collected, stored, and analyzed for various purposes.
 It can be anything from simple measurements to complex multimedia files, and it can represent almost anything, from business transactions to scientific observations to personal preferences.
 ### Data can be classified into two main types:
--Structured Data: This type of data is highly organized and formatted in a way that makes it easily searchable and analyzable.
+- Structured Data: This type of data is highly organized and formatted in a way that makes it easily searchable and analyzable.
 Structured data often resides in databases and is represented in tables with rows and columns.
 Examples include spreadsheets, SQL databases, and CSV files.<br>
--Unstructured Data: This type of data lacks a specific structure and is not easily organized in a traditional database format.
+- Unstructured Data: This type of data lacks a specific structure and is not easily organized in a traditional database format.
 Unstructured data includes text documents, images, videos, social media posts, emails, and more.
 Analyzing unstructured data often requires advanced techniques such as natural language processing (NLP) or computer vision.<br>
--Data is an important important resource an oganization possesses in today's economy.
+- Data is an important important resource an oganization possesses in today's economy.
--Despite the fact that all organizations handle and control data, a significant number struggle to do so effectively.
+- Despite the fact that all organizations handle and control data, a significant number struggle to do so effectively.
 This leads to missed opportunities for business growth, revenue enhancement, and the utilization of crucial insights.
 Moreover, these organizations expose themselves to increased risk in a world fraught with complicated regulatory demands and devastating cyberattacks.
 ### What is data governance?
--Data governance is a framework that defines the rules, policies, procedures, and responsibilities for managing and ensuring the quality, availability, integrity, and security of an organization's data throughout its lifecycle.
+- Data governance is a framework that defines the rules, policies, procedures, and responsibilities for managing and ensuring the quality, availability, integrity, and security of an organization's data throughout its lifecycle.
 It provides a structured approach to managing data assets and helps organizations ensure that their data is used effectively, responsibly, and in compliance with regulatory requirements.
+### Key components of data governance include:
+- Data Quality Management: Ensuring that data is accurate, complete, consistent, and relevant for its intended purpose.
+- Data Stewardship: Assigning responsibility for managing specific data assets to individuals or teams within the organization, known as data stewards.
+- Data Security and Privacy: Establishing measures to protect data from unauthorized access, loss, or corruption, and ensuring compliance with relevant privacy regulations such as GDPR (General Data Protection Regulation) or CCPA (California Consumer Privacy Act).
+- Data Lifecycle Management: Defining processes for the creation, storage, usage, archival, and disposal of data to ensure it remains relevant and valuable over time.
+- Data Standards and Policies: Establishing guidelines, standards, and best practices for data management, including naming conventions, data classification, and data retention policies.
+- Data Access and Authorization: Controlling who has access to what data and under what circumstances, ensuring that access is granted based on roles and responsibilities.
+- Data Compliance and Risk Management: Ensuring that data practices comply with relevant laws, regulations, and industry standards, and mitigating risks associated with data management.
+- Data Governance Council or Committee: Establishing a governing body responsible for setting data governance strategy, policies, and priorities, often composed of senior executives and representatives from different departments.